 Plain English Breakdown

-This act transfers a parcel of state land in Easton to The Congregational Church of Easton, Inc., for open space and butterfly gardens.
+This law transfers about 6.85 acres of state land in the town of Easton to The Congregational Church of Easton, Inc., so it can be used as open space and butterfly gardens.

 What This Bill Does

-- Gives the Commissioner of Energy and Environmental Protection permission to transfer a specific parcel of state-owned land to The Congregational Church of Easton, Inc.
+- Requires the Commissioner of Energy and Environmental Protection to transfer a specific parcel of state land to The Congregational Church of Easton, Inc.

-- Requires that the church use this land for open spaces and two small butterfly gardens called pollinator pathways.
+- Mandates that the church must use the land as open space and create two small butterfly gardens or pollinator pathways.

 Who It Names or Affects